 1. Pancreatitis

 Pancreatitis is an inflammation of the pancreas, an organ located behind the stomach, in the left upper quadrant.
 It is responsible for producing digestive enzymes and hormones like insulin, glucagon and somatostatin.
-This inflammation can cause an intense pain under the left rib cage that can radiate to the back.
 Other symptoms of pancreatitis include nausea, vomiting and fever.
 See how these symptoms vary from pancreatic cancer.

 Usually, the most common cause of pancreatitis is excessive alcohol intake, however it can also be caused by viral infections (like measles or mumps), gallbladder stones, cystic fibrosis or use of certain medications (like liraglutide, losartan, or corticosteroids).